lee-dohm/code-smells/README.md

 > Each class you create costs money to maintain and understand.
 A class that isn't doing enough to pay for itself should be eliminated. <br/>
 > -- *[Refactoring][refactoring]*

+While [Data Class](#data-class) and [Primitive Obsession](#primitive-obsession) are examples of classes not being powerful enough or simply not written, a Lazy Class is powerful enough to stand on its own.
+It simply isn't used much or at all.
+If a class just isn't used much, then perhaps its functionality needs to go someplace else.

+Striking the right balance between Lazy Class and [Feature Envy](#feature-envy) is sometimes challenging.

 ### Long Method

 * p76